How To Level Floor For Laminate

 Remove any debris, nails, or other protrusions.

 Elements that jut up from the ground will interfere with the laying of laminate planks.
 This will lead to unevenness or damage.
-Sharper protrusions can even pierce the laminate, possibly causing an injury to those walking over it.
+Sharp protrusions or loose nails can damage the laminate installation tools, and the laminate itself, so it’s important to check thoroughly..

 Ensure the floor is free from contaminants

 Contaminants can prevent the adhesive from properly sticking to the subfloor.
-Even should this not happen, and you end up with a levelled floor regardless, you may find that the floor will not last as long due to the remaining contaminants.
+Even though this can happen, and you end up with a levelled floor regardless, you may find that the floor will not last as long due to the remaining contaminants.

 For a proper cleansing, use a mild detergent mixed with warm water and scrub the floor.
 For stubborn contaminants, such as oil or grease, you may need to get a degreasing agent.
+After cleaning with a detergent or degreaser, it’s crucial to remove all residue.
+Any leftover cleaning solution could compromise the adhesive bond later on.
 When you’re satisfied, finish the job by rinsing the floor with clean water to get rid of any residue of the substances that you’ve used – then wait for the floor to dry.

 Step 3: Choose the right compound